-4. Termination Should the employee fail to meet the performance standards required during their probation period or commit serious offence during the probationary period, the employee will be terminated upon approval of the Executive and Managing Director, as well as the chair of the Board of Directors.
+4. Termination Should the employee fail to meet the performance standards required during their probation period or commit serious offence during the probationary period, the employee will be terminated upon approval of the Executive Director and the Personnel Committee.
 Any employee that is terminated from the organization is not eligible for re-hire.

-In the case of serious incidents, one or more of these steps may be skipped.
+Serious Incident In the case of serious incidents, one or more of these steps may be skipped.